Golden Triangle Special Economic Zone: Controversies

-The Golden Triangle Special Economic Zone has been labelled as a de facto Chinese colony, as the only currencies accepted are Chinese yuan and Thai baht.
+The Golden Triangle Special Economic Zone has been labelled by some as a de facto Chinese colony.
+Commonly accepted currencies include Chinese yuan and Thai baht.
 Shops in the zone are stocked mostly with Chinese products and Chinese food is offered in most of the restaurants and food outlets.

 Reports state that a robust industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
 Several restaurants in the SEZ serve 'exotic' meats: tiger, pangolin, bear cub, and python.
 Menus openly include such fare as bear paw, monitor lizards, geckos, and snakes and turtles.
 Tiger bone wine is a frequent accompaniment.
 Shops in the SEZ sell animal parts, stuffed animals, and ivory, all in contravention of the CITES treaty to which Laos is a party.

 In January 2018, the US Treasury Department announced sanctions against what it called Zhao's transnational criminal organisation, naming two registered Hong Kong companies under the Kings Romans Group as its corporate fronts and identifying the group's owners Zhao Wei and his wife Su Guiqin as the organisation's leaders.
 The department said, "The Zhao Wei crime network engages in an array of horrendous illicit activities, including human trafficking and child prostitution, drug trafficking and wildlife trafficking."

 Following the announcement, Zhao Wei called for a press conference, denying the allegations that illegal activities took place in the zone.
 Saying that the sanctions against his companies were groundless, he added that the Kings Romans Group's investment and development strictly complied with the law and signed agreements.
 "There are neither reasons nor motivations for us to run illegal businesses.
 On the contrary, we have cooperated with the government of Laos to prevent and combat strictly illegal acts," he said.

 The Lao government has also taken some steps to curb the illegal trade in wildlife parts, confiscating items and closing shops during enforcement raids.